[Updated 2023] Reading the best online estate agent reviews is one of the most important things you can do before selling your property.

 It’s worth keeping in mind though that not all agents list properties on all portals.
 It’s always worth checking online estate agent reviews and the agents websites to see which portals your property will be listed on and if there are any additional fees to pay.

 Try to ensure your chosen online agent will list your property on Rightmove as a minimum.

 Although most online estate agents compete with each other on price, they do occasionally also release discount codes, coupon codes, and special deals.

 We endeavour to find the best deals available for all of the agents we feature.
 Therefore, if you’re looking for online estate agent voucher codes, use the list below to find a deal that’s right for you:

-In addition to our main online estate agent comparison table above, we’ve also performed more detailed head-to-head comparisons of the most popular online estate agents.
+In addition to our main online estate agent reviews and comparison table above, we’ve also performed more detailed head-to-head comparison of our two top-rated online estate agents.

-These are best used when you have found a couple of agents you like the look of and you need a little extra help to decide which one is best for you.
+These are best used when you’ve read our online estate agent reviews and have found a couple of agents you like the look of and you need a little extra help to decide which one is best for you.

 Prefer To Use A High Street Estate Agent?